conradakunga/Blog/_posts/2022-03-12-if-your-grandmother-had-wheels-she-wouldnt-be-a-bicycle-its-always-harder-than-you-think.md

 "Oh no!"

 "Alas.
-Some countries can even decide to observe differnet time zones, either changing the ones they currently observe or harmonizing those that they do."
+Some countries can even decide to observe different time zones, either changing the ones they currently observe or harmonizing those that they do."

 "Wow!"